 Q: Why doesn’t my department or office appear on the map?

-While a handful of buildings are linked to a specific campus unit, most campus buildings share classroom, administrative, or research space with a multitude of other campus units, making it impossible to link most buildings to a specific campus unit.
-Imagine, for instance, how long the list would be if every college and department that used Foellinger Hall or Lincoln Hall was listed, or how many times the College of Liberal Arts and Sciences or the College of Engineering or ACES would appear in the various pop-up windows for individual campus buildings.
+While a handful of buildings are linked to a specific campus unit, most campus buildings share classroom, administrative or research space with a multitude of other campus units, making it impossible to link most buildings to a specific campus unit.
+Imagine, for instance, how long the list would be if every college and department that used Foellinger Hall or Lincoln Hall was listed, or how many times the College of Liberal Arts and Sciences or The Grainger College of Engineering or ACES would appear in the various pop-up windows for individual campus buildings.
 The sheer number of campus units and the frequency of relocation makes it impossible to track and update manually.

 Q: The building I’m looking for appears in the building index and in search results, and an outline of the building appears on the Google-provided base map, but the building name doesn't appear on the base map.

 A: Google uses a mathematical formula to determine what building labels appear at what level of zoom.
 This is used to make it easier to read the map when there are many buildings clustered closely together.
 Try zooming in.
-If the name of the building doesn't appear on the Google-provided base map at the highest level of zoom, please contact Public Affairs.
+If the name of the building doesn't appear on the Google-provided base map at the highest level of zoom, please contact StratCom.
 We'll examine the entry for the building in Google MapMaker and edit it to resolve the issue, if possible.
-Note that building names always appear in the Web Services-provided layer, and are shown by searching for the building, using the pull-down menu, or by clicking on the building.
+Note that building names always appear in the Web Services-provided layer, and are shown by searching for the building, using the pull-down menu or by clicking on the building.

 Q: Why is my building listed by its street address in the building index and in search results?